peytonagher/peytonagher.github.io/README.md

-to do next:
+to do:

-- add leaderboard with player scores to snake game
-- use media queries to properly display website on mobile
+- media queries
-  - image & about me too skinny (home)
-  - main content shifted weirdly (resume)
-  - replace game (random)
+- add more projects
-- konami code
+- snake leaderboard & konami code